 3. Managing Other Assets

 Trusts often have an array of assets that must be managed and distributed through trust administration.
 In order to manage those assets, you will need to obtain a federal tax identification number for the trust.
-You should never use your own social security number for administration of another person’s trust.
+You should never use your own social security number for the administration of another person’s trust.

 One of your steps in trust administration will be to transfer assets into proper trust accounts.
 This may require opening new accounts and placing assets in the proper amounts.
 It’s important to distribute assets properly according to the wishes of the originator.